mike-goldfinger/service-trap/README.md

 ## Database

-Create a MySQL/MariaDB database and the table using https://github.com/mike-goldfinger/service-trap/blob/master/service-trap.mysql
+Create a MySQL/MariaDB database.
+You can use the following mysql file to create the table: https://github.com/mike-goldfinger/service-trap/blob/master/service-trap.mysql

 <!-- GETTING STARTED -->
 ## Getting Started